zhgzhg/Event-Engine-JADE/README.md

     * Execute `mvn clean install -P java9p`
 * With IntelliJ IDEA (no profiles for jar artifacts):
     * Open the project.
-    * In project's settings specify Project JDK to be JDK9
+    * In project's settings specify Project JDK to be JDK9 or later
     * For every module copy the file module-info.java inside its java directory.